Borrell: EU should shame Russia with 'Navalny Act'

 The EU institutions were "sceptical" about Nord Stream 2 because it increased dependency on Russian fossil fuels, Borrell said.

-But the pipeline's fate was for Germany alone to decide, he noted.
+But the pipeline's fate was for Germany to decide, he said.

-"It is something that is up to the member states that have been pushing for this infrastructure to be built," he said.
+"It is something that is up to the member states that have been pushing for this infrastructure to be built," Borrell noted.

-Borrell's office could not immediately confirm if he would follow up on his "Navalny Act" idea.
+When asked by EUobserver if he would follow up on his Navalny Act idea, Borrell's spokeswoman said: "On the name, this was a suggestion by the HRVP [high representative and vice-president].
+It will be for member states to decide in the context of discussions on the legal acts".

-But one EU source told this website it would be highly unusual because "the EU has never named legislation or other sanctions after individual victims of repression".
+But one EU source told this website Borrell's idea was highly unusual, as "the EU has never named legislation or other sanctions after individual victims of repression" in the past.

 The EU foreign service is also drafting new blacklists on Belarus and Turkey.

-The Belarus ones are to come after its regime jailed 7,500 pro-democracy protesters in the past six weeks, with some "500 cases of torture [that] have been recorded and documented," Borrell said.
+The Belarus one is to come after its regime jailed 7,500 pro-democracy protesters in the past six weeks, with some "500 cases of torture [that] have been recorded and documented," Borrell said.

-The Turkey ones are linked to its naval incursions into Cypriot waters in recent months.
+The Turkey sanctions are linked to its naval incursions into Cypriot waters in recent months.

-But Cyprus has blocked the Belarus move unless it gets the tough EU approach it seeks on far-reaching Turkey measures, EU diplomats told EUobserver last week.
+But Cyprus has blocked the Belarus move unless it gets EU agreement on far-reaching Turkey measures, diplomats told EUobserver last week.

-"The situation is still blocked," an EU source noted on Tuesday.
+"The situation is still blocked," an EU source said on Tuesday.

 And Borrell confirmed to MEPs that that was the case.